-Electric power is defined as the rate, per unit time, at which electrical energy is transferred by an electric circuit.
+Electric power is defined as the rate per unit time at which an electric circuit transfers electrical energy.

 It is measured in the SI unit of watts (W).
 1 watt is equal to the transfer of 1 joule per second.